Skip to content

 Companies with fewer than 50 employees are excluded from The Fair Labor Standards Act Section 7 provision as it could cause undue hardship for the employer.
 For employees who are either not covered through FLSA Section 7, there are options!
 State laws might offer protection even if the federal law does not apply.
 To see specifics of your state legislation for expressing in the workplace, search the National Conference of State Laws for state provisions.

 Local breastfeeding coalitions and your state’s department of labor may provide support with helping breastfeeding parents work with their smaller companies to allow for suitable expressing break accommodations, and with modifying small spaces to accommodate the expressing of milk safely and in privacy.
-To help make your case stronger, check out the resources on The Business Case for Breastfeeding a comprehensive program designed to educate employers about the value of supporting breastfeeding employees in the workplace.
+To help make your case stronger, check out the resources on The Business Case for Breastfeeding, a comprehensive program designed to educate employers about the value of supporting breastfeeding employees in the workplace.
 4

 Resources: